JSP Action Tags

 Output:

-We are getting Guru Template Text, which is placed within text action objects.
+We are getting Guru Template Text, which is placed within the text action object.

 Syntax: